Pushan-Gore/DSA_mini_project/README.md

 **** 111503023    **** <br>
 **** Compression  **** <br>

-	#Project : LZW Compression ( My Version )
+	#Project : Compression ( Modified Version of LZW)

 	Compressing:

-	The Project uses the LZW compression algorithm (My modified version) to compress a "single"* file.
+	The Project uses the LZW compression algorithm (My modified version) to compress a file.
 	I have used my modified version of LZW algorithm (similar to LZ77) for this project.
 	The algorithm reads characters from the file and writes them to the dictionary.